 The cannabis industry is one of opportunity, risk, red tape, and stigma, although the latter is thankfully abating.
 Its consumer market is well established, but its regulation and legality remains subject to a patchwork of each state’s laws and the conflicting status of cannabis between state and federal law.

 For many entrepreneurs, the opportunity – paired with a sense of optimism and a passion for the product – makes this the time to jump in and hope for the best.
 Still, even the most dynamic and experienced business owners are bound to face some challenges, and hope alone will not overcome them.
-However, hope, an entrepreneurial mindset and a reasoned, thoroughly considered plan based in a granular assessment of the cannabis industry, its market, participants, and its regulation, have already led many founders to success in this space.
+However, hope, an entrepreneurial mindset, and a reasoned, thoroughly considered plan based on a granular assessment of the cannabis industry, its market, participants, and its regulation, have already led many cannabis startups to success in this space.